Protesters who vandalise the Cenotaph should be put into jail, says Braverman

 The Home Secretary has previously branded the slogan antisemitic and claimed that it is “widely understood” to call for the destruction of Israel — a claim pro-Palestinian protesters have contested.

-During the ceasefire march, 350 people staged a sit-in protest which shut down Oxford Circus, with a crowd later using the same method to disrupt passengers at Charing Cross station.
+During the ceasefire march, 350 people staged a sit-in protest which shut down Oxford Circus, with a crowd later using the same method to disrupt passengers at Charing Cross station, which is near Trafalgar Square.

 Just after 5pm, the Metropolitan Police said 11 people had been arrested.